 While physical money is still used in 2016 we have become accustomed to buy products and services with credit and debit cards that are similar to Bellamy’s 1887 novel.
 Credit/debit cards have made purchases more convenient as we can buy products and services on line with cards.

 Again we can thank Star Trek for another invention and USB drives make this list as they were invaluable to me when I was a student.
 They allowed me to save work at college and university and continue to work at home.
 The isolinear chips in Star Trek were digital storage devices which are similar to today’s USB sticks.

 People who can remember mobile phones being massive bricks which then grew smaller and then somehow became larger with the introduction of touch screens.
 Back when mobile phones were introduced they weren’t really “mobile”.
-Then came along Motorola in 1996 who developed the flip phone which was not only the smallest, lightest and the first phone with the vibration it was inspired by Star Trek’s communicator that was of similar design.
+Then came along Motorola in 1996 who developed the flip phone which was not only the smallest, lightest but it came with the vibration feature.
+It was inspired by Star Trek’s communicator that was of similar design.
 The flip phone helped pave the way for small mobile phones that allowed us to communicate with each other without lunking around with massive phones.